 For all wet taps, fire hydrant runs, or branch main lines on the live water system, the Contractor shall coordinate with Northshore Utility District Maintenance & Operations Department to perform the tap on the water main.
 The Contractor shall complete the excavation, shoring, and dewatering of the trench required for District Staff to perform the wet tap.
-The District will provide all parts necessary to perform the tap.
-The Contractor shall repair the polyethylene encasement material per the manufacturer's recommendations and per the District's Standard Detail and perform trench backfill as required.
+The District will provide all the necessary parts to perform the tap.
+The Contractor shall repair the polyethylene encasement (if applicable) with material per the manufacturer's recommendations and per the District's Standard Detail and perform trench backfill as required.